 A junk debt buyer is a collection agency that purchases delinquent debt from credit card companies.
 Sometimes they even buy debt from other collection agencies.
 Junk debt buyers are also sometimes referred to as zombie debt buyers or bad debt buyers.

-Let’s say you stop making your monthly payments on a credit card.
-Credit card companies attempt to collect on the debt for a certain period of time.
+If you stop making your monthly payments on a credit card account, the credit card company will attempt to collect on the debt for a certain period of time.

 But at some point, they will sell the credit card debt to debt buyers.
 At that point, you can no longer work out a payment arrangement with your original creditor and have to make arrangements with the debt buyer.